 1. Improve brand awareness with quizzes

-Quizzes aren’t simply for fun and games.
+Quizzes aren’t only for fun and games.
 In fact, they can help marketers raise brand awareness.
 With a well-structured quiz, you can also turn prospects into social media followers.
 By integrating it with the rest of your digital strategy, you can gain a loyal audience.

 - Speak to your audience – Write directly to your prospects.